14sudharsan/MacAddress/README.md

+# prerequisite
+* Install docker , Git client on your system
+* In order to fetch mac address details from https://macaddress.io/ first signup and get your apikey

+# Overview :

-# Purpose of this docker container
+Purpose of this docker container

 Our ultimate aim is to get Company Name associated with that MAC address